 The Treasure of Tomb 7

-This is known as the Treasure of Tomb 7, which you can see at the Oaxaca Museum of Cultures in the former convent of Santo Domingo.
+The treasure was found during excavations led by archaeologist Alfonso Caso in 1931.
+It is known as the Treasure of Tomb 7, and you can see it at the Oaxaca Museum of Cultures in the former convent of Santo Domingo in Oaxaca city.

 Some not-to-be-missed features of Monte Alban: